 ‘Beauty is only skin deep’

-Species III – aka Species 3 – is a 2004 science fiction horror film directed by Brad Turner.
+Species III is a 2004 science-fiction horror film directed by Brad Turner.
+Also known as Species 3

 Executive producer Frank Mancuso Jr. (responsible for the Friday the 13th sequels, the regrettable cheap TV series of the same name and the insulting 1986 film April Fool’s Day) wanted the sequel to be aimed more at young adults, so the characters were written to be younger than what was originally planned.
 Also, Mancuso wanted the creatures to look slightly different from Swiss artist H.R.
 Giger‘s original concept.
 The alien species was then redesigned by Rob Hinderstien.